03difoha/AppsFromScratch/sessions/05/README.md

 * Data: we used people and ranked their skills, what could you replace people with?
 * Logic: only the people who ranked highly in the searched-for skill are shown in the results

-What app ideas could you bring to life using this same structure?
+What app ideas could work with the same structure?

 # Tutorials